Connor-H-Bot/SE_Project_S2_2022/README.md

 					  To unstack 3 pieces from c4 to 2 pieces on c3 and one piece on c2: the move string is 3c4-21

 Game.py file has a function execute_move which should be used to make a move.

+Game platform and Game AI is integrated.
+Run the main_game_window.py to play the game.